 #1 Los Patios Hostal Boutique (2 rooftops, what about that?)

-Got any more suggestions for other hostels?
-Leave a comment or send us a message so we can include it here.
+Got any more suggestions for other hostels in Medellin?
+Leave a comment or send us a message so we can consider including it here.

 More About Medellin

-You can also check out my comprehensive guide of things to do in Medellin so you will know a little more about the coolest places to explore during your stay in this wonderful city (my favorite in Colombia and my home for the past few years).
+You can also check out my comprehensive guide of things to do in Medellin so you can discover a little more about the coolest places to explore during your stay in this wonderful city (my favorite city in Colombia and my home for the past few years).